You’ve got some data in Excel, and you want to quickly summarize it. There’s not much time, and your client or boss needs information right away.

 Go to Data > Subtotal.

 Click OK, and you should see the subtotal rows from the data in Excel.
-At the end, you will also see the Grand Totals calculated.
+In the end, you will also see the Grand Totals calculated.

 You can clear the subtotals, and perform the subtotals again at any time.
 To clear the subtotals, go to Data > Subtotal > Remove All.
 The subtotals and the Grand total row are all removed completely.